PrincetonUSG/ReCal/README.md

     heroku run python manage.py course_selection_courses_init --app=test-recal
     # heroku run python manage.py clear_cache --app=test-recal # not needed but may help

 Test at test-recal.herokuapp.com.
-If good, merge `sp-22` into `master`, which will auto-deploy to recal.io.
+If nothing breaks, merge `sp-22` into `master`, which will auto-deploy to recal.io.

 Then, test on recal.io.
 And bump number of dynos.